Deducteam/lambdapi/docs/commands.rst

    ￼set builtin "Prop" ≔ ... // : TYPE
    ￼set builtin "P"    ≔ ... // : Prop → TYPE
 ￼
-For the moment, we only support first-order data types, with dependent and polymorphic types.
+For the moment, we only support first-order data types, potentially mutually dependent, with dependent and polymorphic types.
 Some cases of nested type are supported too, like the type Bush.
 Example: